bu-ist/responsive-foundation/UPGRADING.md

 `npm install @bu-ist/burf-base@latest @bu-ist/burf-theme@latest --save-dev`

+#### Boston University IS&T and Interactive Design themes only

+This release separated out BU-specific styles so that we could open source everything else.
+Run the following command to install the BU-specific stuff as well:

+`npm install @bu-ist/burf-customizations@latest --save-dev`

 ### Update Gruntfile.js

 Do a find and replace in the `Gruntfile.js` file for the following text: